 Your examiner will assess how environmentally friendly your driving is during the test, and may provide you with feedback at the end if there are areas in which you need to improve.
 However, this will not affect your overall result.

-The most obvious part of the driving test mark sheet, but also the most consequential: here is where the examiner will mark off if you've passed or failed your test!
+The most obvious part of the driving test mark sheet, but also the most important: here is where the examiner will mark off if you've passed or failed your test!

 If you fail, make sure you look over the driving test mark sheet carefully.
-It has all the information on where you went wrong—so, study it, and make sure you brush up on the areas that tripped you up this time!
+It has all the info on where you went wrong — so, study it, and make sure you brush up on the areas that tripped you up this time.

 Check out our resources for even more useful advice on the practical and theory tests, as well as everything you need to know about learning to drive.